Haiphong incident: The Incident

 After the Vietnamese failed to evacuate in time, the French began a bombardment of the Vietnamese sections of the city, using three French avisos: Chevreuil (Chamois-class minesweeping sloop), Savorgnan de Brazza and Dumont d'Urville.

 The role of the cruiser Suffren in the bombardment is controversial, as some versions of events suggest the ship participated in the shelling and others claim it arrived after the action had already been carried out.
 By November 28, 1946, Colonel Debès had taken complete control over the town.

 While reports about the total number of casualties from the bombardment range widely from upwards of twenty thousand to less than one hundred.
+Today the most commonly cited estimate is around 6,000 deaths as reported by the French sociologist Paul Mus.
+The historian Georgette Elgey considers this estimate to be perhaps excessive as it represents 10% of the city's population, but nevertheless describes the incident as by far the deadliest of the war.

+The Viet Minh spread an estimate of 10,000 to 20,000 killed.
+French intelligence services also secretly spread this figure with intention of showing that the communist Vietnamese state could not protect its population from the French military.
+In a letter from December 1946, Ho Chi Minh reported around 3,000 killed during the incident in the fighting.
+General Valluy estimated that there were 300 killed.
+The US consul reported around 2,000 killed.

-Today it is widely agreed that the number of casualties is very close to six thousand as reported by the French sociologist Paul Mus.In return, French forces lost 20 to 29 men killed in Hai Phong from November 20 to 23.
+In return, French forces lost 29 men killed in Hai Phong from November 20 to 23.